dymodi/dymodi.github.io/research-test.md

 	<img src="/assets/images/Research/hitchhiking.png" alt="Hitchhiking System" style="float: left; width: 20em;">
 </p>

 <p>we design a crowdsourcing delivery system based on public transport, considering the practical factors of time constraints, multi-hop delivery, and profits.
-To incorporate the impact factors, we build a reinforcement learning model to learn the optimal order dispatching strategies from massive passenger data and package data. </p>
-<p>Compared with existing crowdsourcing delivery algorithms and widely used baselines, we achieve a 40% increase in profit rates and a 29% increase in delivery rates.</p>
+We build a reinforcement learning model to learn the optimal order dispatching strategies from massive passenger data and package data.
+Compared with existing crowdsourcing delivery algorithms and widely used baselines, we achieve a 40% increase in profit rates and a 29% increase in delivery rates.</p>

 [[PDF](https://dl.acm.org/doi/pdf/10.1145/3478117)], [[Dataset]](https://tianchi.aliyun.com/dataset/dataDetail?dataId=106807)